 Whether you're sitting on the docks eating fish and chips, making a quick café stop among the smooth sandstone warehouses of historic Salamanca, or dining out in the city centre, there's an abundance of affordable feeds in Hobart.

 By Andrew Bain

-Hobart may be Australia's smallest capital city, but in recent years it's emerged as one of the country's finest and freshest dining destinations.
+Hobart may be Australia's smallest capital city, but it is also one of the country's finest and freshest dining destinations.
 Flavours here are driven by the surrounding sea and Tasmania's exquisite local produce, creating a range of tastes that transition between international and uniquely Tasmanian.
 The prime dining hubs are the city docks, Salamanca and North Hobart, but reasonably priced cafés and restaurants abound throughout the city and its inner suburbs.